 The above is to give you an idea of some tips and traps when it comes to your Income Tax and Capital Gains Tax returns.
 We always stress the importance of getting your tax advisor to file your return.
 The reason is that while you think “there’s nothing in it” believe me when I say there is.
 You are paying your advisor to make sure it is right and that you are not paying any more than you should.
 Your advisor is there to protect you and not take silly risks that can come back to haunt you.
 Save yourself time and stress.
 See you next week.

 Interested in talking to us.
-Call Deirdre on 051 396703 or contact us.
+Call Deirdre on 051 396703 or start here.
 Tell us about you and your business and we will see if we can help.